dovreshef/clickhouse-binary/README.md

 # ClickHouse RowBinary Toolkit (Rust)

-`clickhouse-binary` is a small Rust library for reading and writing ClickHouse RowBinary formats: `RowBinary`, `RowBinaryWithNames`, and `RowBinaryWithNamesAndTypes`.
+`clickhouse-rowbinary` is a small Rust library for reading and writing ClickHouse RowBinary formats: `RowBinary`, `RowBinaryWithNames`, and `RowBinaryWithNamesAndTypes`.
 It is designed for streaming ingestion and validation against a live ClickHouse server.